 Nucleus

-The major organel of an amoeba is the nucleus.
-Its main function is to direct cell activities, as reproduction, eating and grow, which it does by causing the production of specific enzymes to carry out chemical reactions.
-It contains the amoeba’s DNA, the “blueprint” of cell function, which instructs the cell how to make those enzymes.
+The major organelle of an amoeba is the nucleus.
+Its main function is to direct cellular activities—such as reproduction, feeding, and growth—by regulating the production of specific enzymes that drive the cell’s biochemical reactions.
+The nucleus contains the amoeba’s DNA, the “blueprint” for cellular function, which instructs the cell how to synthesize these enzymes.

-- vesicular nuclei with one, usually central nucleolus, sometimes with a few additional very small nucleoli;
+• Vesicular nuclei, with one usually central nucleolus, sometimes accompanied by a few very small additional nucleoli.

 Fig. 1.
-Left: vesicular nuclei of Difflugia biconcava and D. gramen.
+Left: vesicular nuclei of Difflugia biconcava and Netzelia gramen.
 Right: ovular nuclei of Difflugia amphora and D. distenda.

 Below: photomicrographs of some characteristic nuclei: